Put up a huge map of the world and surround it with pictures of people from parts of the world appearing in the news.

 Make a display of the things you find out and invite local schools to come and have a look - the teachers are likely to be thrilled to be involved!

-JMA's Rainbow magazine, World Church pages on the Methodist Church website, and All We Can newsletters are all great ways to stay informed about what is going on in the world.
+JMA's Rainbow magazine, the Global Relationships pages on the Methodist Church website, and All We Can newsletters are all great ways to stay informed about what is going on in the world.
 Use these and the invaluable Prayer Handbook to pray regularly for mission partners and for situations around the world and in Britain and Ireland.